 The South China Sea owes much of its biodiversity to its offshore reefs.
 These natural bastions of marine life have been the target of China’s recent construction efforts to shore up its military presence.

 Beijing has built artificial islands on reefs by dredging coral sands and paving over the reef with concrete.
-This widespread construction, among other activities such as giant clam harvesting, has destroyed more than 160km² of offshore reefs, and created sediment plumes that have disrupted some 4,300km² of reef in the region.
+This widespread construction, among other activities such as giant clam harvesting, has destroyed more than 160km² of offshore reef, and created sediment plumes that have disrupted some 4,300km² of

 While reef destruction contributes to the problem of declining fish stocks, it only tells part of the story.
 The lack of regional cooperation over fisheries has let destructive fishing practices go unchecked.

 More than 50% of the world’s total fishing vessels operate in the South China Sea.
 Using a Visible Infrared Imaging Radiometer Suite Boat Detection (VIIRS) product, the Center for Strategic and International Studies (CSIS) found that the overall level of fishing activity in the region is increasing annually, particularly around Chinese and Vietnamese constructions in the Spratlys.

 The size and quantity of the vessels fishing around the Spratlys indicate that sustainable fishing is not taking place.
 Without regional cooperation on fisheries management, stocks are at risk of collapsing, which would trigger an environmental and economic disaster.